kofi-kusi/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is a console game project from The Odin Project.
+This is a browser console game project from The Odin Project.